matthew-brett/barts-setup/barts_setup.md

   to the right of the pulpit (right when facing towards the chancel).
 * Plug extension cord into socket at the aisle end of the front pew.
 * Turn on the socket, confirm the extension block has power lights on.
-* If INTERNAL WIRED:
-    * Plug power for ETHERNET SWITCH into extension block.

 ### Projector